aryaman-titan/ctf-writeups/DevCTF-2022/web/ScientificHashes/README.md

 PHP will do just about anything to match with a loose comparison (==) which means things can be 'equal' (==) or really equal (===).
 The implicit integer parsing to strings is the root cause of a lot of issues in PHP.

+We can also see that there's a cookie named `Salt` set to `f789bbc328a3d1a3`, which confirms our suspicion.
 # Exploitation

 ```py